Following Franz Kafka in Prague: the places he lived and worked

 Apparently, the Kafkas had a thing for moving.
 They actually seem to be changing flats around Main Square all the time.
 On the ground floor of this building, Kafka’s father had a haberdashery store.

 A spicy note: Kafka’s first erotic adventure took place in his room at 3 Celetná Street.
 He wrote about this encounter in a letter to Milena Jesenská in 1920.
-Franz Kafka lived there for a decade in total.
+Franz Kafka lived there for a total of 10 years.
 This was Kafka’s residence between 1896 and 1907.

 House at the Golden Lane